Fraunhofer-SCAI/ScaiIlp/readme.md

 2. Building

-    1. Building Cbc with VS 2019
+    1. Building Cbc for ScaiIlp
     2. Optional: Building pthreads-win32 with VS 2019
     3. Building SCIP with VS 2019
     4. Building ScaiIlp with VS 2019